-The young man been born in humble circumstances.
+The young man had been born in humble circumstances.
 Originally a domestic servant to the famous British botanist Sir James Smith, he rose to become Sir James’ valued assistant.

-Fortunately for Boronia lovers, Phillip Vaughan of Mt Cassell Nursery in Victoria has make life a little easier by grafting brown boronia onto a hardier stock called Boronia clavata , which is more resistant to root rot.
+Fortunately for Boronia lovers, Phillip Vaughan of Mt Cassell Nursery in Victoria has made life a little easier by grafting brown boronia onto a hardier stock called Boronia clavata , which is more resistant to root rot.

 BORONIA by Olive Hall